Serving the public good during the pandemic

 United Way 2-1-1

 United Way provides a 24 hour a day information and referral service line, just call 2-1-1.
 This community data can be helpful to individuals and groups needing information about housing, education, child care, healthcare, utilities, and urgent needs within the community.
-With current COVID-19 developments, this resource can assist individuals get connected to resouces.
-Learn More
+With current COVID-19 developments, this resource can assist individuals get connected to resources.
+Learn More about the United Way 2-1-1

 Sign up for the Medical Reserve Corps